niektoniekde/podman-build-scripts/README.md

 `${NAMESPACE}/${REPOSITORY}/${TAG}`

 Each directory under repository directory is dealt as tag.
-So if the directory structure looks like this:
+So for example if the directory structure looks like this:
 ```
   niektoniekde/
     rsyslog/